m-Dorrell/devconnector/README.md

 # devconnector
-Full stack web application for the purpose of learning
+Full stack web application for the purpose of learning.

 To use: